lwthompson2/UDPEvents/README.md

  - a real/upstream event sent to Network Events
  - a soft UDP counterpart sent to UDP Events

 The upstream events themselves should be visible as blinking lights in the TTL Display Panel, and transparent overlays in the LFP Viewer window.
-UDP Events will use the event pairs to align other events, below, and instert them into the selected data stream.
+UDP Events will use these event pairs to align other events, below, and instert them into the selected data stream.

 The script will also send 10 pairs of soft TTL events on **LINE** 1:
  - one to turn line 1 on